-This spectacular photograph of a gorgeous bride and handsome groom was captured in front of Southern Oaks Plantation in New Orleans during the couple's wedding reception.
-Candle lanterns lining the graceful walkway and the warmly-lit plantation in the background give a beautiful accent to this classic dip shot.
+This spectacular photograph of a gorgeous bride and handsome groom was captured in front of Southern Oaks in New Orleans during the couple's wedding reception.
+Candle lanterns lining the graceful walkway and the warmly-lit home in the background give a beautiful accent to this classic dip shot.

 I've shot many weddings at Southern Oaks over the years, so I've become very accustomed to how events are structured at this venue, and I work with venue staff to determine the best time to go outside and capture these kinds of portraits.
 Typically right after the ceremony, we do the formal group photographs, and then the couple is ushered into a separate room to share a private meal together (which is when the wedding photographer and videographer will eat as well).

 After this, what usually works best is for the couple to be announced into the reception, with their first dance and the parent dances taking place.
-This enables Southern Oaks staff to keep the pace of the reception going as schedule.
-Then, we can head outside for portraits.
+This enables Southern Oaks staff to keep the pace of the reception moving along as scheduled.
+Then, we can head outside afterward for portraits.

 Location: 7816 Hayne Blvd, New Orleans, LA 70126.